MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 1. The cursor will automatically move to the first empty string upon accepting the prediction with the `TAB` key.
 2. If further empty strings exist within the prediction, pressing the `TAB` key again will automatically move the cursor to the next empty string.

-### Enabling JavaScript/TypeScript Support

-To enable experimental support for JavaScript and TypeScript, search for `intellicodeCompletions.language` in the Settings menu.

 ## Installation